+Another non-surgical option we offer are JAK Inhibitors.
 Alopecia Areata (AA), the second most common form of hair loss, can occur at any age and affects men and women equally.
 The disease usually causes hair loss on the scalp, but some patients also experience facial and body hair loss with devastating consequences, particularly in children.
-Currently, there are no known treatments that can completely restore hair.
+Currently, there are no known treatments (sugical or non-surgical) that can completely restore hair with this condition.

 Columbia University Medical Center (CUMC) researchers published the results of a promising pilot trial in September 2016 and bring with them renewed hope for people with Alopecia Areata (AA).

 Patients with moderate to severe baldness caused by alopecia areata (AA), an autoimmune disorder where the person’s own cells attack their hair follicles, were given the JAK inhibitor ruxolitinib.
 The drug proved to be almost miraculous in its hair-raising powers.
 75% of patients gained more than 90% of their lost hair during the 3 to 6 months of treatment with the drug.